PLMUN-CITCS/2025-itelec2-lab003-angelicaarss/README.md

 ### **Step 3: Complete the Assignment**

-**Laboratory # 03 - Guided Coding Exercise: Variables, Literals, and Case-Sensitivity in Python (with Naming Conventions)**
+**Exercise # 01 - Guided Coding Exercise: Variables, Literals, and Case-Sensitivity in Python (with Naming Conventions)**

    **Objective:**
    This exercise aims to solidify your understanding of variable declaration, data types (integers, floats, and strings), the crucial concept of case-sensitivity in Python, and best practices for variable naming.
 You will learn how to create variables, assign values of different types, observe how Python distinguishes between variables based on their case, and write code that is more readable and maintainable.